ultraio/docs-blockchain/docs/blockchain/block-producers/index.md

 ### Security Measures

-BPs implement security measures to protect the network from potential attacks.
+Block producers implement security measures to protect the network from potential attacks.
 This includes measures such as ensuring the integrity of the blocks, preventing double-spending, and safeguarding against other types of malicious activities.

 ### Governance Participation